Article Update, February 2020: Yale-Harvard Research Team Finds that the Nervous System is Key to Fighting Gut Infection.

 - Digestive enzymes (look for protease-free enzymes if you are experiencing an ulcer)

 Important: There is no supplement, book, food, or wellness trend that can take the place of your own connection to inner peace–your own way to find your center.
 I have seen many, many patients over the years who have changed their diets and have taken wonderful supplements for gut support.
 They have seen wonderful practitioners who have given them exceptional guidance and treatments.
-I would scratch my head and think – what is the missing piece – in most cases, they hadn’t learned to develop a practice to help them find their center regardless of circumstances.
+I would scratch my head and think – what is the missing piece – in most cases, they hadn’t learned to develop a practice to help them find their center independent of outer circumstances.
 A practice to cultivate peace within.
-Many were continually putting out the fires of circumstances that felt stressful yet not cultivating resilience and inner strength.
+Many were continually putting out the fires of circumstances that felt stressful, yet not cultivating resilience and inner strength.
 Given the culture we live in that values doing over being, excess over simplicity, many forgot the power they had inside.
 They realized they had been giving it away, little by little.
 As they committed to getting their power back, little by little, they rediscovered that there was joy and peace inside after all.
 As their spirits were strengthened, their emotional and physical health responded.

 Where to Find Help